 There are a number of possible reasons that may cause coughing in dogs, some are more serious than others, so canine coughing is not something that we can ignore.

-If your dog suddenly starts coughing and it is not going away, take her to a vet so that the underlying cause can be identified and dealt with.
+If your dog suddenly starts coughing and it is not going away, take her to a vet so that the vet can find out and treat the underlying cause.

 A Dry Hacking Cough

-If you have a young puppy or if your dog has spent some time in a kennel, and if he has developed a deep, dry, hacking cough, it may indicate that your dog has kennel cough or infectious tracheobronchitis.
+If you have a young puppy or if your dog has spent some time in a kennel, and if he has developed a deep, dry, hacking cough, your dog may have kennel cough.

-Usually, the cough is made worse by exercise or excitement.
+Usually, the dog will cough more during exercise or if he is excited.
 Most cases of kennel cough are not serious and the dog will get over the cough in 1 to 2 weeks.

 Sometimes, a dry hacking cough may indicate lung tumors.
 When the cancer is in its advanced stage, the coughs may produce small amounts of phlegm or blood.